Organic Organization: What It Is and How to Build One

 Joakim Sundén, who worked as an agile coach at Spotify from 2011 to 2017, stated: "Even at the time we wrote it, we weren't doing it.
 It was part ambition, part approximation.
 People have really struggled to copy something that didn't really exist."
 (Source: Jeremiah Lee)

-The model failed for several critical reasons:
+The model failed for four critical reasons:

 1. Autonomy Without Alignment